na-na-hi/renget/archive/acegMPguide.md

 1. Parts and builds
 2. Flying technique essentials
 3. Camera tracking

-More advanced techniques:
+More advanced techniques and knowledge:
 4. Countering meta builds
+5. PSM essentials (thanks OriGinS, Ali, and Trinity!)
-5. Gunnery
+6. Gunnery
-6. Special Weapons and how to use them
+7. Special Weapons and how to use them
-7. Stealth
+8. Stealth
-8. Scoring system explanation
+9. Scoring system explanation

 Goodies:
-9. /aceg/-approved builds
+10. /aceg/-approved builds
-10. Miscellaneous

 -----------------------

 1. Parts and builds

 Before you start playing multiplayer in earnest, set your control scheme to expert and unlock the following parts (listed in order of importance).
 It's genuinely more important than getting more planes.
 >High-Speed Datalink Antenna (MSL Homing ++)
 >Thrust-Adjusting Steering Device 2 (MSL) (MSL Homing+)